 Recommendation.— The problem of inter-State interference should be resolved by consultation between the States concerned.

-The communication coverage provided by a VHF ground transmitter shall, in order to avoid harmful interference to other stations, be kept to the minimum consistent with the operational requirement for the function.
+The communication coverage provided by a VHF ground or VHF space transmitter shall, in order to avoid harmful interference to other stations, be kept to the minimum consistent with the operational requirement for the function.

+The communication coverage provided by a VHF space transmitter shall, in order to avoid harmful interference to other stations, be kept to the minimum consistent with the operational requirement for the function.

 Method of operation